ankane/searchkick/README.md

 ### Queuing

-You can also queue updates and do them in bulk for better performance.
+You can also queue ids of records that need reindexed and reindex in bulk for better performance.
 First, set up Redis in an initializer.

 ```ruby
 Searchkick.redis = Redis.new